csiro-crop-informatics/nextflow-embl-abr-webinar/nextflow-tutorial.md

 By default, only one of the 16 wheat accessions will be processed.
 To process a subset of say, 5 use `--take 5` or to process all use `--take all`.

-The intended use is with one of the execution [profiles](https://github.com/csiro-crop-informatics/nextflow-embl-abr-webinar/blob/13bf8b1a041541ad8bc1e30d5bdef23e2b37b67f/nextflow.config#L44-L94)
+The intended use is with one of the execution [profiles](https://github.com/csiro-crop-informatics/nextflow-embl-abr-webinar/blob/13bf8b1a041541ad8bc1e30d5bdef23e2b37b67f/nextflow.config#L44-L94).

-## Execution profiles

-### Local/server
+### Local/server profiles

 ```
 nextflow run csiro-crop-informatics/nextflow-embl-abr-webinar -profile conda